pelithne/k8s/workshop.md

 azure-vote-front-1297194256-zktw9  1/1       Terminating   0          1m
 ```

-## Test the updated application
+### Test the updated application

-To view the update application, first get the external IP address of the `azure-vote-front` service:
+To view the updated application, first get the external IP address of the `azure-vote-front` service:

 ```console
 kubectl get service azure-vote-front